 And what about Stuart, who struggled so much as a child?
 His devoted parents eventually placed him in a supportive day treatment program.
 There, he came to understand something that had been his constant companion since infancy: a persistent and unrelenting fight-or-flight response that would virtually take over his body from time to time.
 With that new perspective on himself, and over time, he was able to begin to rebuild emotionally, and move forward with his life.

-Join my newsletter at the top of this page to receive excerpts and information about my upcoming book about a new lens for understanding behavioral challenges, and stay in touch on FB!
+Join our newsletter at the bottom of the page to receive information about the movement towards neurodevelopmentally informed practices, and stay in touch on FB!